EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182181544-2ab4d6d9-665b-40e4-8aa3-1c25002c446c.png)

-Now we have the mod's name and name of the asset.
+Now we have the mod's name and the name of the asset.
 Locate this mod by any convenient tool and extract it in any convenient folder.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182182337-f5f74f4d-9c28-4018-9d19-7c238d37d374.png)